PieInOblivion/VKML/README.md

 ### Architecture Decisions
 * Model, Layer, Tensor etc. act as descriptors/blueprints only
   * Allows the compute manager to handle all data and memory
-  * Large seperation between blueprint layers and final tensor DAG
+  * Large separation between blueprint layers and final tensor DAG
 * ImageBatch to f32 function assumes little endian storage
+* Memory tracking:
-* Current GPU memory calculations:
+  * GPU memory tracked atomically with VK_EXT_memory_budget integration
-  * Doesn't account for allocation overhead (acceptable with safe memory threshold)
-  * Doesn't track CPU memory usage past initial capacity checks
+  * CPU memory tracked with atomic counters
+  * Pre-allocation checks ensure model fits before attempting allocation
+* Zero-copy optimisations:
+  * CPU allocations use zero-copy transfer when possible
+  * GPU allocations use reference-based zero-copy transfer when possible
 * Model storage is sequential in memory
-  * Prevents small layers being stored out of order on multi-device compute configurations
   * Avoids unnecessary CPU transfers
 * Current compute implementation:
-  * All parallelisable work is done so, but no stage fusion exists yet
+  * All parallelisable work is done so, relying on gpu hardware scheduler
-  * Sends and waits for GPU per parallel execution stage
-  * Future improvement: Chain of multiple dependant commands sent to gpu using threadpool or native Vulkan solution
+  * Parallel tensor allocation using thread pool

 ### Vulkan Usage
 * Vendor specific extensions become standard extensions depending on adoption.
 As of 2025, ARM appears to be focusing on adding ML specific extension to Vulkan